-- 2.5 Failing to act in respect of disclosable pecuniary interests is a criminal offence. - If you fail to comply with the Code of Conduct (whether or not the finding is made in accordance with the Council's agreed arrangements) the Authority may have regard to that failure in deciding: - (a) whether to take action in relation to you, and - (b) what action to take.
+- (5) Failure to register a disclosable pecuniary interest could be a breach of the Code and a criminal offence.
+You must register all such interests relating to you, your spouse, civil partner or partner. - (6) If a disclosable pecuniary interest arises in relation to your family member or person with whom you have a close association or personal relationship, and you are aware that they have the interest, you must disclose and register that interest.
+Failure to do so could be in breach of this Code. - (7) If you fail to comply with the Code of Conduct (whether or not the finding is made in accordance with the Council's agreed arrangements) the Authority may have regard to that failure in deciding: - (a) whether to take action in relation to you, and - (b) what action to take.